rakshithcgowda/Human_AI/README.md

 - **Streamlit Web App:**
   An interactive interface to upload images, convert them to binary masks, and run segmentation predictions using a pretrained AdvancedTransUNet model.
 The app also supports ngrok tunneling for public access.

+  ## Challenges and Learning

+- **Data Quality and Preprocessing:**
+  Managing varying image quality and artifacts was challenging, which led to extensive experimentation with preprocessing techniques to ensure robust performance.

+- **Balancing Model Complexity and Efficiency:**
+  Integrating advanced components like transformer bottlenecks and attention mechanisms improved segmentation accuracy but required careful tuning to maintain feasible training times and resource usage.

+- **Handling OCR Variability:**
+  The OCR pipeline faced challenges with diverse fonts, layouts, and noise in input images, prompting iterative improvements to reduce Character Error Rate (CER) and Word Error Rate (WER).

+- **Deployment and Integration:**
+  Creating a seamless Streamlit web app with ngrok tunneling for public access required overcoming hurdles related to model loading, inference speed, and user interface design.

+- **Debugging and Iterative Learning:**
+  The project involved continuous debugging and refinement, which deepened understanding of both traditional CNNs and modern transformer architectures in computer vision tasks.

 ## Setup